sequenceiq/slider/src/site/md/rolehistory.md

 This list could also retain information about recently used/released nodes, so that the selection of containers to request could shortcut a search

+### Node

+Every node is modeled as a ragged array of `NodeEntry` instances, indexed by role index

+    NodeEntry[roles]
+    get(roleID): NodeEntry
+    create(roleID): NodeEntry

+### NodeEntry

+Records the details about all of a roles containers on a node.
+The `active` field records the no. of containers currently active.

+    active: int
+    requested: transient int
+    releasing: transient int
+    last_used: long

+    NodeEntry.available(): boolean = active-releasing == 0 and requested == 0

+The two fields releasing and requested are used to track the ongoing state of YARN requests: they do not need to be persisted across freeze/thaw cycles.
+They may be relevant across AM restart, but without other data structures in the AM, not enough to track what the AM was up to before it was restarted.
+The strategy will be to ignore unexpected allocation responses (which may come from pre-restart) requests, while treating unexpected container release responses as failures.

+The `active` counter is only updated after a container release response has been received.

 ### Container Priority